Title 1 or Title 1 Eligible Schools can get free books!

 You can also access additional free resources on the Holocaust Museum's website at www.ushmm.org/teach.
 For questions about joining the First Book community of educators, please contact Member Services at firstname.lastname@example.org or 1-866-READ-NOW.

 First Book is dedicated to breaking down barriers to quality, equitable education by working with Title I eligible schools to provide free or low-cost books and resources to educators nationwide.

-As many teachers and parents are depending on online resources at this time, our Center highlights these resources for teaching the Holocaust:
+As many teachers and parents depend on online resources, our Center highlights these resources for teaching the Holocaust:

 From the U.S. Holocaust Memorial Museum:

 Teaching Guide for First Person: Conversations with a Survivor(pdf) This guide is for teaching the USHMM's live monthly program: https://www.ushmm.org/watch/first-person .

 Lesson plans and activities have been created to assist educators in helping students explore the lessons of the Holocaust and their role in today’s world.
 The Carolina K–12 (a component of the University of North Carolina Program in the Humanities and Human Values) has aligned approved educational teaching materials with films of local NC survivors’ personal testimonies (appropriate plans for each survivor's film).
 All of these materials are accessible via links here on our documentaries page.
 These videos can also be viewed on our YouTube channel.

 The 2020 U.S. Millennial Holocaust Knowledge and Awareness Survey: https://www.claimscon.org/millennial-study/